-Shared resources can be tied to pretty much any platform or network tool, from email accounts, to servers and databases.
+These shared resources can be found on almost any platform or application, from email accounts to security tools, servers, and databases.

 Activity Tracking and Visibility

-To really achieve access visibility and track activity on an online platform, administrators first need to know which users are accessing accounts and when.
-Shared accounts create a major hole in this regard.
-If a shared account is breached for instance, knowing which user was logged in at the time is a big part of mapping the attack chain of the incident.
+To really achieve access visibility and track activity on an online platform, administrators first need to know which users are accessing it and when.
+Shared accounts create a major gap in this regard.
+If a shared account is breached for instance, knowing which user was logged in at the time is a big part of investigating the incident and understanding the attack.

 Credentials Compromise due to Employee Turnover

-The natural flow of business means employees move around within the organization.
-They switch departments or leave the company altogether.
-For an organization to change credentials every time a user with shared-account access leaves or switches departments is not only unscalable its also impracticable, leaving a lot of room for human error.
-A recent prosecution by the U.S. Department of Justice highlighted this risk all too clearly.
-According to reports, a former analyst at an autism treatment center in Tennessee likely used shared credentials when he illicitly accessed patient databases at his former place of employment.
+The reality for most businesses is that employees join, leave and move around within the organization.
+Changing credentials or account permissions every time a user joins or leaves is complicated, costly, and worst of all – leaves a lot of room for human error.
+A recent prosecution by the U.S. Department of Justice highlighted this risk all too clearly – according to reports, a former analyst at an autism treatment center in Tennessee likely used shared credentials when he illicitly accessed patient databases at his former place of employment.

 Shared Credentials can be Re-Shared:

-Once administrators share access credentials to one user, that user then has the ability to share them again.
-Not knowing who holds credentials is an organization’s worst nightmare especially when dealing with administrator accounts.
-Credentials falling into the wrong hands can allow a user to assume a privileged identity which could lead to Corporate Account Takeover (CATO).
+Clearly, once an administrator gives access to a user, that user can freely share their credentials with anyone.
+Not knowing who holds which credentials is an IT nightmare, especially when dealing with administrator or other privileged accounts.
+Credentials falling into the wrong hands can easily give privileged access to an attacker which could lead to numerous attacks, most notably in this case – Corporate Account Takeover (CATO).

 One factor authentication :

-Shared credentials make it hard to apply second factor authentication (2FA) to an account.
-Second factor such as SMS, OTP, or push notification tend to be bound to one particular user, since only one user can carry the Out Of Band (OOB) device–whether it be a cellphone or a hardware token–necessary for authentication.
+Additionally, shared credentials make it hard to apply Multi-Factor Authentication (MFA) to an account.
+Second factors such as SMS, OTP, or push notifications tend to be bound to one particular user since only one user can carry the Out Of Band (OOB) device – be it a cellphone or a hardware token – necessary for authentication.

 The two options organizations think they have

-The issues with shared accounts have not gone unnoticed.
+The problem of securing shared accounts have not gone unnoticed.
 While organizations try to keep track of who holds which credentials using band-aid solutions, the industry has produced two primary types of solutions:

 - Password managers

 Password managers allow users to share passwords without revealing the actual credentials.
-This sounds ideal but the passwords still need to be transmitted, which means they become exposed.
-This makes them vulnerable to capture by hackers via man-in-the-middle attacks (MITM) or other data interception methods.
-As an industry leader in password sharing warned (in their own user-guide no less) “savvy end users could potentially access the password” while in transmit by capturing it “using advanced techniques.”
+This sounds ideal but the passwords still need to be transmitted, which means they become vulnerable to capture by hackers via man-in-the-middle attacks (MITM) or other data interception methods.
+As an industry leader in password sharing warned (in their own user-guide no less) “savvy end users could potentially access the password” in transit by capturing it “using advanced techniques”.
+Needless to say, hackers are very much aware of this.

 - Privileged Access Management (PAM) solutions

-PAM solutions provide scrupulous monitoring over shared accounts and present the highest level of identity security.
-But that means they are expensive ranging between $80 – $300 per machine, and are usually enrolled to only privileged users with access to critical systems.
-While PAM solutions solve the problem of shared accounts, they present a huge cost in money and IT resources.
+PAM solutions provide scrupulous monitoring over shared accounts and present the highest level of identity security and auditing.
+But these tools tend to be expensive to purchase and deploy, ranging between $80 – $300 per machine, and are usually used only on accounts with access to critical systems.
+While PAM solutions solve the problem of shared accounts, they carry a significant total cost of ownership and ongoing IT resources.

 - Employee turnover: When employees leave, their access to the shared account is completely revoked.
 Removing a user means removing access from all resources, not just the ones personally associated with the user.